I'm 24 & I Can’t Spend The Night Away From Home

-This time of year, I often find my Instagram saturated with photos of friends’ vacations and I am filled with feelings of sadness, fear, and embarrassment: I have never been on a vacation with friends, with a boyfriend, or by myself.
+This time of year, I often find my Instagram saturated with photos of friends’ holidays and I am filled with mixed feelings of sadness, fear and embarrassment: I have never been on holiday with friends, with a boyfriend, or by myself.

 I have also never willingly stayed over at a relative’s house, or spontaneously missed the last train home at night, lived away from home for university, or been on a school trip.
 I can count on one hand the number of childhood sleepovers from which I didn’t have to be picked up.

-That's because I have suffered from really aggressive panic attacks for as long as I can remember, triggered either by being away from home overnight, or by my parents going away and leaving me in the care of a relative.
-When they first occurred, they were dismissed as the symptoms of a "difficult child," but as they failed to fade away with age, it became clear that there was a deeper problem at play.
+I have suffered from really aggressive panic attacks for as long as I can remember, triggered either by being away from home overnight, or by my parents going away and leaving me in the care of a relative.
+When they first occurred, they were dismissed as the symptoms of a "difficult child" but as they failed to fade away with age it became clear that there was a deeper problem at play.

 Advertisement

-I have had cognitive behavioral therapy (CBT) twice as well as cognitive hypnotherapy.
-While the latter helped me to learn some grounding techniques, the former never really tackled the root of my attacks, instead focusing on the general anxiety disorder I’d developed in my late teens (which I’m certain happened because of the shame I felt at entering my 20s and still being incapable of leaving home).
-The "cognitive" focus of the therapy wasn't helpful for me, because I can never pinpoint a negative thought that occurs before the panic sets in; instead, a feeling of terror comes on with no warning, and I feel violently sick.
-If I don’t have a chance to rationalize the fear, then my breathing becomes aggressively short and my body starts convulsing.
+I have had cognitive behavioural therapy (CBT) twice on the NHS, as well as cognitive hypnotherapy privately.
+While the latter helped me to learn some grounding techniques, the former never really tackled the root of my attacks, instead focusing on the general anxiety disorder I’d developed in my late teens – which I’m certain happened because of the shame I felt at entering my 20s and still being incapable of leaving home.
+The "cognitive" focus of the therapy is also ineffective in tackling my attacks, because I can never pinpoint a negative thought that occurs before the panic sets in; instead, a feeling of terror comes on with no warning, and I feel violently sick.
+If I don’t have a chance to rationalise the fear, then my breathing becomes aggressively short and my body starts convulsing.
 I cry until I think I’ll be sick, and react as though something awful has happened or is imminent.
-It's like a combination of feeling abandoned and trapped; that there’s no way out of the spiral and that no one can help.
+It's like a combination of feeling abandoned and trapped; that there’s no way out of the spiral and that no one can help you.

 Advertisement

+Some people talk about being afraid their heart will stop in a panic attack.
+I don’t have that.
+I have no real awareness of what is happening to me, or may happen to me, physically.
+Instead, I get momentary snatches of fear that something will snap in my brain, that the terror won’t stop, or I’ll be taken to hospital because no one can get me back to my former self.

 Day to day, I can suppress the worry that this problem isn’t going away anytime soon.
-Luckily, because rents are disgracefully high, I’ve been able to use that as an excuse for still living at home and I have friends who live at home too, to normalize my situation.
+Luckily, because rents are disgracefully high in London, I’ve been able to use that as an excuse for still living at home and I have friends who live at home too, which helps to normalise my situation.
 I have a job that doesn’t require me to travel and makes me feel important.
-But when my mental health takes a slide, my insecurities and fears come rushing back: At 24, I’m too old to be the way I am; I need to stand on my own two feet, for myself, my family and my boyfriend.
-I fear that the incredible patience they all offer me will run out, and I feel as though everyone is moving at a faster pace than I can keep up with.
+But when my mental health takes a slide, it all comes rushing back: at 24, I’m too old to be the way I am; I need to stand on my own two feet, for myself, my family and my boyfriend.
+I fear that the incredible patience they all offer me will run out and I feel as though everyone is moving at a faster pace than I can keep up with.
 I need more time to fix the problem.

-I have only told a handful of people about my panic attacks, and I often downplay them.
-Because as much as people can be concerned or sorry for me, I am yet to meet anyone who truly understands, or who experiences the same thing.
-It is easy to feel horrendously childlike as you tell someone who lives with their boyfriend, or in an apartment with their friends, that you can’t stay away from home.
-I can sense — whether real or imagined — a relief that they don’t have the same issue, and I’m left wishing I didn’t struggle with something that was so necessary for adult development.
-Occasionally, people who really can’t put themselves in my shoes will make jokes about it, that I’ll never move out, and it takes a great deal of strength not to cry.
-It is debilitating, depressing and feels endless and exhausting.

-I recently enrolled for more CBT, but I've been put on a six-month waiting list.
-I worry that my panic attacks will never go away, and I feel like I am swimming against the tide, while everyone I know is safely on land.
-In those moments, I feel as though I'm drowning, but other times I feel like I'm getting closer to them.
+It makes me wish I could be young and struggling with housing, rather than being still at home and stifling my parents’ future.
+But that feels monumental, as though I’m rushing towards a deadline I’m not capable of meeting yet.

 Advertisement